 🖼️Step-by-Step Photo Instructions

-Trim two sirloin steaks, about 8 oz. each, and about 1 inch thick.
+Trim two sirloin steaks, about 6 to 8 oz. each, and about 1 inch thick.

 Clean and oil the grill.
-Preheat the grill on high.
+Preheat the grill to high.
 Wait to preheat if using the marinade.

-Optional: Use a mechanical meat tenderizer, if available, to prep meat.
+Optional: If available, use a mechanical meat tenderizer to prep the meat.
 If not available, use a narrow knife and puncture each side about 20 times.

 Optional Marinade: In a 1-gallon zip lock bag, mix 1 cups water, 2 tablespoons Worcestershire sauce, 2 tablespoon soy sauce, 4 teaspoons chili powder, 2 teaspoons garlic powder, 2 teaspoons paprika, 2 teaspoons pepper, ½ teaspoon salt, 1 ½ teaspoon Adolf's meat tenderizer, 1 teaspoon cayenne pepper, 1 teaspoon onion powder, and ½ teaspoon oregano.
-Place meat in marinade and refrigerate for about 2 hours (1-4 hours).
+Place meat in marinade and refrigerate for 1-4 hours.

-If not using the marinade, then season to your taste with salt and pepper or another seasoning.
-Grill with lid closed over high heat for 5 minutes and turn.
+Let the steak rest at room temperature if you have time.
+If not using the marinade, season to your taste with another seasoning.
+Grill with the lid closed over high heat for 5 minutes and turn.
 Continue until you reach the internal temp of your choice.
-140°-145° (medium) will usually take 9-12 minutes in total.
+140°-145° (medium) will usually take 9-12 minutes.

 Remove and let rest for 5 minutes.